 Men are more likely than women to pass away within six months, with an 88.4% vs. an 85.1% mortality rate.
 The cause of a patient’s admission to hospice is also important; patients with dementia or a stroke had a lower overall death rate in hospice than those with other illnesses.

-Hospice and Caregivers
+Hospice Team and Caregivers

 Family members (and others) are often abruptly thrown into the position of caretaker when someone is dying, frequently without any planning or awareness of what to anticipate.
 Hospice staff members assist the caregiver by educating them and responding to their inquiries.
 They can help comfort a widower, widow, or any loved one dealing with the grief.